eroicaleo/algs4ed/CourseNotes.md

 | | `MST(EdgeWeightedGraph G)` | constructor |
 | `Iterable<Edge>` | `edges()` | edges in MST |
 | `double` | `weight()` | weight in MST |

+## Kruskal's algorithm

+Consider edges in ascending order of weight, add next edge to tree T unless doing so would create a cycle.

+**correctness proof:**

+* It's a special case of the greedy MST algorithm.

+**Implementation challenge:**

+Challenge: Would adding edge v -> w to tree T create a cycle?
+If not, add it.

+How difficult? log V.

+Efficient solution: Use the Union-Find data structure:

+* Maintain a set for each connected component in T.
+* If v and w are in the same set, then adding the edge would create a cycle.
+* To add v-w to T, merge sets containing v and w.